Skip to main content

 You can get a premium version that has a lid lock, but the basic version provides no way of carrying the grill.
 That means when it’s full of hot coals, it stays where it lies until it cools down.

-We were pretty happy with the way the vents were positioned, but the ash catcher isn’t removable, making it pretty difficult to clean when you’re done cooking.
-It’s small and simple—fitting about six burgers—but we’d rather upgrade to the Jumbo Joe to get the extra ease-of-use features.
+We are pretty happy with the position of the vents.
+Sadly, the ash catcher isn’t removable, making it pretty difficult to clean.
+It’s small and simple, fitting about six burgers on it at a time.
+We prefer the upgrade of the Jumbo Joe to get the extra ease-of-use features.

 Pros